How to Open a Donut Shop

 14. Purchase and Setup the Software Needed to Run Your Donut Shop

 There are a few software applications that you will need to run your donut shop.
 The most important of these is a point-of-sale (POS) system.
 A POS system allows you to track sales, inventory, and customer information.
-Other applications you may need include:
+Other applications you may need to include:

 Donut Shop Menu Management Software – This software allows you to create and manage your donut shop menu.
 It typically includes a built-in recipe database and nutritional information calculator.